marco-kretz/php-nested-set/README.md

 A Node represents a single node (or container) within the NestedSet.
 It's uniquely identified by a name.
 It can safely be extended (e.g. by a payload attribute) and will still work with the NestedSet.

+There is also an extended `Node` called `PayloadNode` which can hold arbitrary, serializable data.

 ### Usage

 ```php